biggora/trinte/README.md

       // Creates a controller
       $ trinte script create-controller Post
+      or the same
+      $ trinte g controller Post

 <a name="view"></a>
 ### Create a views:

       // Creates views
       $ trinte script create-view Post
+      or the same
+      $ trinte g view Post

 <a name="test"></a>
 ### Create a test:

       // Creates tests
       $ trinte script create-test HelloWorld

+<a name="namespace"></a>
+### Create a scaffold or other scripts with namespace:

+      // Creates all (model, views, controller, tests)
+      // all scripts will be generated in the folder 'namespase' name
+      // as example app/admin/*
+      $ trinte script generate-all admin#User
+      or the same
+      $ trinte g crud admin#User

+      // create User model and etc. with fields: name, email, password, active
+      $ trinte script generate-all admin#User name email password active:boolean

+ - See all valid field types [here](#field-types).

 <a name="runs-server"></a>
 ### Runs server: